TNishimoto/lazy_attractor/readme.md

 >_________________________________

 $ echo -n 1, 6, 10, 18 > sample/a.attrs.txt
-$ ./verify.out -i sample/a.txt -a sample/a.attrs.txt
+$ ./verify.out -i sample/a.txt -a sample/a.attrs.txt -t text
 >___________RESULT___________
 >File : sample/a.txt
 >Attractor File : sample/a.attrs.txt